-You deserve to be rewarded for a job well done, but what’s the best way to approach the subject?
+You deserve to be rewarded for a job well done, but what’s the best way to get a pay rise and approach the subject?

 If you’ve been putting in the hours and exceeding your targets, then you might feel that it’s time that your dedication to your job was repaid in the form of a pay rise.

 According to Bart Turczynski, Content Team Lead at Uptowork career advice site, it’s all about how you approach the negotiations – and don’t assume that you’ll get one just because you think you deserve it: “Companies consider pay rises a privilege, not a right.
 You can always ask for a rise – it’s the negotiations that are tough,” he says.

 According to Bart, you can maximise your chances of successfully negotiating a rise

 if you approach the employer at the right time, for example:

 - After a successful project you led has been completed.